stknohg/PSCoreUpdate/README.md

 ![build](https://github.com/stknohg/PSCoreUpdate/workflows/build/badge.svg)

-PowerShell Core update tool.
+New cross-platform PowerShell update tool.

 ## Motivation

-PSCoreUpdate supports automation update of PowerShell Core.
+PSCoreUpdate supports automation update of new cross-platform PowerShell (pwsh).

-Currently, PowerShell Team is planning on supporting security updates of PowerShell Core through Microsoft Update on Windows ([#6118](https://github.com/PowerShell/PowerShell/issues/6118)), but it will take some time for realization.
+Currently, PowerShell Team is planning on supporting security updates of PowerShell through Microsoft Update on Windows ([#6118](https://github.com/PowerShell/PowerShell/issues/6118)), but it will take some time for realization.
 [Homebrew Cask](https://caskroom.github.io/) is now available on macOS, but the installation of Homebrew is a bit heavy.

 This module is a little tool to solve such inconvenience.